 .

 Los Angeles is one of the hardest moves in the country to price — distances inside the metro can be longer than most cross-state moves.
-Here's what licensed carriers actually charge in 2026 and how to choose one that handles LADOT permits, hill carries, and the 405.
+Here are our editorial cost estimates for 2026 and how to choose one that handles LADOT permits, hill carries, and the 405.

 Market context